Inclusion: School Information Report 2017 2018

-The approach to special educational needs provision at Holy Trinity CE Infant School takes account of the continuum of special educational needs and recognises that good practice can take many different forms.
+Our approach to special educational needs provision takes account of the continuum of special educational needs and recognises that good practice can take many different forms.
 This reflects current government recommendations that schools adopt a graduated response to provision of educational opportunities.
 We firmly believe that these strategies need to be underpinned by the following key principles, that:

 - all children can learn and make progress

 - all teachers are teachers of SEND and there is a shared responsibility for the progress of all pupils regardless of their needs.